Quick Links

 Content Security Policy

-Kount utilizes both third-party and first-party cookies as well as device data to identify devices.
+Kount uses both third-party and first-party cookies as well as device data to identify devices.
 In order to take full advantage of the Device Data Collector, you can make modifications to the Content Security Policy on your site.
-For more information on Content Security Policy, go to Content Security Policies (CSP) and the Device Data Collector.
+For more information, go to Content Security Policies (CSP) and the Device Data Collector.

 2. Select Admin, and then Product Configuration.

-3. Select Options for the organization in which you want to create an API key, and then select Create API Key.
+4. For the client you want to create an API key, select Generate API Key.

-6. Copy the API key and save it in a secure location.
-You will need the API key to create a bearer token.
+5. Copy the API key, and then store it in a secure location.

 Note